genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/filteringselect.rst

     .. note:: Pay attention not to confuse *value* with *values*: *value* is used to allocate user data in a well determined :ref:`genro_datapath`, while *values* is used to fill the filteringSelect.

     .. warning:: Unlike Dojo, actually filteringSelect doesn't warn user for its wrong insertion.
-You can add a warning for the user through a "validate" attribute (see :ref:`genro_validations`).
+You can add a warning for the user through a *validate* attribute (see :ref:`genro_validations`).